rimij405/rimij405.github.io/source/_posts/bugfix-fcc-35751.md

 So far, one of the more frustrating development environments that I've had to set up.
 I really wish there was an easier way for the project to run on Windows 10 Home.
 That being said, you can read about my exploits here.

-That long story is best told separately; but you should know that it compiled successfully and I was greeted with a working site:
+That long story is best told {% post_link triage-fcc-local-dev-setup separately %}; but you should know that it compiled successfully and I was greeted with a working site:

 ![Screenshot of successful compilation process.](/images/posts/bugfix/fcc_triage_success.png)